Wool Knitting Yarn

 Mohair

-Mohair comes from the mohair goat originally from Turkey.
+Mohair comes from the angora goat originally from Turkey.
 So, it's technically not wool.
 Fibers are very long and look a lot like sheep's wool.
 The term, "Kid mohair" means that the fiber was obtained from the first sheering of young goats.

 Alpaca